Creating Spaces for Change

 Discuss pages 40-44 of bell hooks' Teaching to Transgress

 Reflect on previous conversations in order to create a list of hopes, a list of executable actions, and begin a plan to implement change.

-I continue to deepen and widen my knowledge by attending workshops and engaging in trainings on Anti-Racism, Creating Change, Inclusive Casting practices, and Consent in Academia.
-From these trainings, I am now aware that I must continue to look at my positionality in addition to my privilege.
-I am now aware that in the interest of exploring the works of diverse artists I must be careful not to appropriate or tokenize members of the global majority in my teaching, research, and theatre making.
-I now approach others, my work, and myself with more patience and humility as we ALL try to navigate our way through a world that rewards sameness.
+I continue to deepen and widen my knowledge through workshops and trainings; in the spring of 2023, I will complete an Inclusive Excellence Certificate Program with UWSP.
+Informed by these trainings, I look at my positionality in addition to my privilege.
+Now, I am careful not to appropriate or tokenize members of the global majority in my teaching and theatre making.
+Most importantly, I approach others, my work, and myself with more patience and humility as we ALL try to navigate our way through a world that rewards sameness.
 I remind myself and my students that to be treated with respect and dignity is our birthright.
 Ultimately, I foster diversity and inclusion by trying to walk the path with students, meeting them where they are, and listening to where they want to go.